tombjorn/relative-img-sharpness-tool/README.md

 TODO:
     - add mouse hover over graph points, index images by number, somehow able to open picture
         - could have a list selector to pick and open the picture by picture number in graph?
+    - Figure out how to close with close red close button

+    - Add more themes, find a way to access the whole theme array.